jankner/meta-report/report.md

 efficient in their domain than a general purpose language.

 An Embedded DSL (EDSL) is a DSL that is embedded into a general purpose language as a library.
+The language that the EDSL is embedded in is often called the *host language*.
 This saves us the work of designinging and implementing an entire language; we borrow much of the functionality (syntax, type system, etc.) from the host language.
 An EDSL can be divided into four sorts of constituent:

 * a set of types to represent concepts of the domain.